armedcor/frontend-round2/README.md

 ## Credits

-### Content

-All content in the "About" section of this site was written by Cormac Lawlor.

 ### Media

 All photos on the site are the property of Cormac Lawlor.
 A darken filter was applied to the background images before uploading them onto the project to allow text to stand out more.